valpackett/sandblast/README.md

 # Sandblast [![ISC License](https://img.shields.io/badge/license-ISC-red.svg?style=flat)](https://tldrlegal.com/license/-isc-license)

-Sandblast is the missing simple container tool for [FreeBSD].
+Sandblast is a sandbox/container tool for [FreeBSD].

+Like `jail(8)`, but:

+- no persistent/system-wide config files like `jail.conf`
+- just pass JSON (or nginx-style) configuration for ONE jail as a file or to stdin
+- it will manage nullfs/unionfs mounts and RCTL resource limits
+- (manage, as in, both set and clean up)

 [FreeBSD]: https://www.FreeBSD.org

 ## Dependencies

-- FreeBSD, obviously -- currently tested on 10.2
+- FreeBSD, obviously -- at least 10.x
 - `pkg install pkgconf libucl`
 - *For CPU and memory limiting*
   - *10.2 and newer*: add `kern.racct.enable=1` to `/boot/loader.conf` and reboot
-  - *10.1 and older*: [rebuild the kernel](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/kernelconfig-building.html) with [RCTL/RACCT](https://wiki.freebsd.org/Hierarchical_Resource_Limits) (and reboot, obviously)
+  - *10.1 and older*: [rebuild the kernel](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/kernelconfig-building.html) with [RCTL/RACCT](https://wiki.freebsd.org/Hierarchical_Resource_Limits) (and reboot)

 ## Installation